yatish27/salesforce_bulk_api/README.md

 	res = salesforce.query("Account", "select id, name, createddate from Account limit 3") # We just need to pass the sobject name and the query string

 ## Installation

     sudo gem install salesforce_bulk_api

+## Contribute

+Feel to fork and send Pull request